 Visible Music College offers alumni who completed their bachelor’s degree at Visible Music College a 25% discount on the Master of Arts in Leadership program.

 Visible Music College offers a number of Academic Scholarships each year to qualifying students.
-The Academic Scholarship award is up to the amount of $2,000 towards tuition.
+The Academic Scholarship award for Visible One students is up to the amount of $1,000, for Bachelor’s students up to $2,000 towards tuition.
 The scholarship eligibility is first-come-first-served.

 Visible Music College offers a number of Talent Scholarships each year to qualifying students (receive superior ratings at Visible Music College auditions).
-The Talent Scholarship award is up to the amount of $2,000 towards tuition.
+The Talent Scholarship for Visible One students is up to the amount of $1,000, for Bachelor’s students up to $2,000 towards tuition.
 The scholarship eligibility is first-come-first-served.

 Visible Music College offers a number of artist recognition scholarships each year to qualifying students.
 The artist recognition Scholarship award is up to the amount of $1,000 towards tuition.